-- Mitigation measures that have a positive cost/benefit analysis. - Mitigation measures that reduce or eliminate repetitive loss properties. - Mitigation measures that are multi-jurisdictional and or multi-agency in nature. - Mitigation measures that provide the greatest good for the greatest number. - Mitigation measures that have broad-based public and/or elected official approval. - Mitigation measures for which funding has already been secured. - Mitigation measures that qualify for alternate and/or matching funding.
+- Mitigation measures that have a positive cost/benefit analysis. - Mitigation measures consistent with the National Flood Insurance Program. - Mitigation measures that reduce or eliminate repetitive loss properties. - Mitigation measures that are multi-jurisdictional and or multi-agency in nature. - Mitigation measures that provide the greatest good for the greatest number. - Mitigation measures that have broad-based public and/or elected official approval. - Mitigation measures for which funding has already been secured. - Mitigation measures that qualify for alternate and/or matching funding.